-The good news is that according to the IDS (Income Data Services) there is an 8% increase in the number of graduate roles being advertised this year.
-Last year it had pretty much flat lined at 0.1%.
-So the tide is definitely turning and we’re certainly feeling it here at Gong.
+The good news is that according to the IDS (Income Data Services) there is an eight per cent increase in the number of graduate roles being advertised.
+The tide is definitely turning and we are certainly feeling it here at Gong.
 Our numbers have more than doubled in less than a year.
 A third of our new starters were graduates.
-Our international client base and the expansion of Gong Creative, has allowed us to stretch upwards and outwards.
+Our international client base and the expansion of Gong Creative has allowed us to stretch upwards and outwards.

-2. Covering letter – this should detail, a little about you, why we should employ you and what attracted you to us, keep it brief, informative and relevant.
+2. Covering letter: This should detail a little about you, why we should employ you and what attracted you to us.
+Keep it brief, informative and relevant.

-5. Stay in touch, link up with everyone and stay in touch via the usual social media networks.
+5. Stay in touch: Link up with everyone and stay in touch via the usual social media networks.
 Generate a strong presence out there, keep it up to date, but be mindful of your output.

 These may sound painfully obvious, but very rarely are such simple guidelines followed.
-If you’re interested in joining the team I’d be delighted to hear from you.
-Gong continues to grow both in London and internationally, particularly E. Africa and the US.
-We have a wonderfully diverse culture in our London office alone, 50% of our employees are non-Brits and between us we have a huge array of skills, languages, experience and creativity to bring to the table.
+If you are interested in joining the team, I would be delighted to hear from you.
+Gong continues to grow both in London and internationally, particularly East Africa and the US.
+We have a wonderfully diverse culture in our London office alone: 50 per cent of our employees are non-Brits and between us we have a huge array of skills, languages, experience and creativity to bring to the table.

 For more information please go to our ‘about us’ page and get in touch at email@example.com.